ioam/scipy-2017-holoviews-tutorial/README.rst

 scipy-2017-holoviews-tutorial
 =============================

-HoloViews tutorial at SciPy 2017
+HoloViews with Bokeh tutorial at SciPy 2017

 This document explains how to get your computer set up for the tutorial, including how to install the software libraries and data